ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 with a mechanism to send unreliable data while leveraging the security and congestion-control properties of QUIC.
 However, QUIC DATAGRAM frames do not provide a means to demultiplex application contexts.
-This document describes how to use QUIC DATAGRAM frames can be used with HTTP/3 by association with HTTP requests.
+This document describes how to use QUIC DATAGRAM frames with HTTP/3 by association with HTTP requests.
 Additionally, this document defines the Capsule Protocol that can convey datagrams over prior versions of HTTP.